hsch/vertx-hazelcast-issue-13/README.md

     gradle run -Pconsumer-1

-You will see that the publisher starts receiving PONGs from that consumer. *Note that from now on the publisher will no longer accept if nobody should respond anymore.
-It would log errors then.*Anyway, everything is fine for now:
+You will see that the publisher starts receiving PONGs from that consumer. **Note that from now on the publisher will no longer accept it to receive no responses to its messages.
+It will log errors then.** Anyway, everything is fine for now:

     Sending ping...
     Received response; consumerName='consumer-1'
     ...

 Now start the next consumers, number 2 and 3.
-Just to make things as reproducible as possible start them sequentially, i.e. wait for number 2 to successfully connect to the cluster and send replies before you start number 3.
+Just to make things as reproducible as possible, please start them sequentially, i.e. wait for number 2 to successfully connect to the cluster and send replies before you start number 3.

     gradle run -Pconsumer-2
     gradle run -Pconsumer-3